about Loni Ding (1931-2010)

 National Board, Multicultural Program Service (MPS), advisory body to the Corporation for Public Broadcasting (CPB), Washington, D.C., 1991 to 1993.

 Nominating Committee for Board of Directors, Independent Television Service (ITVS), 1989-1991.
-Independent producers' service mandated by Congress, funded by Corporation for Public Broadcasting.
+Independent producers' service mandated by Congress.

 Board of Directors, Film Arts Foundation, Northern California, 1989-1991.
 Membership support and service organization for independent film and video makers.

-Co-President, National Board, Association of Independent Video & Filmmakers (AIVF), New York, 1984-present.
+Co-President, National Board, Association of Independent Video & Filmmakers (AIVF), New York.
 National membership organization of independent film and video makers.
-8th elected term.

 Board, California Council for the Humanities (State Affiliate of National Endowment for the Humanities), 1986-1990.
 Chair, Media Committee, 1988-1990.

 Co-founder, National Asian American Telecommunications Association, (NAATA), Public Broadcasting Minority Consortia, San Francisco, 1981-present.
-Funded by Corporation for Public Broadcasting.
+NAATA is now known as The Center for Asian Amerian Media (CAAM).

 Board of Directors, Western Public Radio, Fort Mason, San Francisco, 1982-1983.
 Training and production center for developing radio programs reflecting local interests, designed for broadcast on community and public radio.